obscurebyron/challenge/docs/adr.md

                 * NextJS: new
                 * Tailwind: new
                 * ReactJS: moderate
+            * concepts:
-            * concept: SLSA level 3: new
+                * SLSA level 3: new
-            * concept: programmer competency matrix: new
+                * programmer competency matrix: new
-            * concept: SBOM concept: new
+                * SBOM concept: new